undera/chess-engine-nn/README.md

 Decided to make sing NN that will be able to decide for both sides, using board and move flip for black.

 NN structure changed to 6-layers decreasing from 768 to 128 nodes.
+This increased number of trainable parameters 100x times.
+It went back to learn games with a lot of dumb moves.

+### 23 Feb, 2019

+I tend to change my mind back.
+Actually, my program is just "what is the best move from current position" solver.
+It has no tree search part (intentional!), and it's wrong for NN to learn moves as good just because they are part of winning game.
+The score of move is mere measure of if it has changed position in our favor.
+At first, I want to get NN that will not do stupid mistakes.